nanochess/CVBasic/README.md

 The Casio PV-2000 can only use binaries up to 16 kb, the keyboard and joystick are controller 1, and it can emulate the Colecovision keypad (CONT1.KEY only) using the keys 0-9, Home/Cls and Return.

 The Creativision can only use binaries up to 32 kb, the joysticks are controller 1 and controller 2, and it can emulate the Coleocovision keypad (CONT1.KEY only) using the keys 0-9, Left and RETN.

+The TI-99/4A can only generate binaries up to 24 kb.
+Both joysticks are supported with a single button.
+The second button is simulated on the keyboard with control for player 1 and fctn for player 2.
+CONT1.KEY will also return uppercase ASCII characters from the keyboard in addition to the stock 0-9, #, * for compatibility with Coleco programs.
+No keypad is implemented for controller 2 - only the joystick.
+The program supports FCTN-= (Alt-= on PC emulation) to reset.

 Many people is developing games using CVBasic, feel free to check some of these examples at the [AtariAge Colecovision Programming forum](https://forums.atariage.com/forum/55-colecovision-programming/)